Relation-centered Management:

 What is Relation-centered Management?

-Relation-centered management (RCM) is a multi-faceted and multi-dimensional process used by volunteer and staff leaders within membership-based organizations (MBOs) to advance the needs, interests, goals, and aspirations of their members, their specially-designed membership communities, as well as their members’ respective fields of endeavor.
+Relation-centered management (RCM) is a multi-faceted and multi-dimensional process used by volunteer and staff leaders within membership-based organizations (MBOs) to develop strategies that advance the needs, interests, goals, and aspirations of their members, their members’ specially-designed membership communities, as well as their members’ respective fields of endeavor.

-While the definition may sound a bit overwhelming, its application within MBOs is actually very simple.
+While the definition sounds a bit overwhelming, its application within MBOs is actually very simple.

 But that’s not all.